 There are a lot of stereotypes and every group of people suffers from them.

-Plus, there are people who simply look for attention by pointing at others.
+Plus, some people simply look for attention by pointing at others.

 What you can change is your reaction to that.